-After completing the Black Road Challenge and keeping the Class Charm in the inventory while at character level 90 and above, you can invest points in this skill.
+After killing Buyard Cholik, receiving The Black Road and having this charm in your inventory while at character level 115 and above, you can invest points in this skill.

 |SYMBIOSIS||Druids have long sought to be one with the nature.
 Only the most mystical ones have succeeded, gaining the nature's blessing in the form of a symbiotic life with the surroundings, granting them immense innate powers.|

 Effect: adds bonuses to life regeneration, avoidance and cold & lightning spell damage